Characterising SJT reducibility: Introduction

 \section{Introduction}

 The concept of a weak reducibility on sets of natural numbers arises by combining two general notions developed in computability theory from the year 2002 onwards: lowness properties of sets~\cite{Nies:AM,Nies:ICM}, and partial relativisation~\cite{Barmpalias.Miller.ea:12}.
-A \textit{lowness property} formalises a particular aspect of computational simplicity of a set of natural numbers (henceforth called simply a set).
+A \textit{lowness property} formalises a particular aspect of computational simplicity of a set of natural numbers (henceforth simply called a set).
 Three paradigms have been proposed~\cite{Greenberg.Hirschfeldt.ea:12}: being weak as an oracle, computed by many oracles, and inert; see Section~\ref{ss:LP} below.
 A \textit{partial relativisation} of a computability theoretic concept $\+ C$ is obtained by relativising only certain constitutents of the concept to an oracle, while the remaining constituents, typically bounds on sizes of finite sets or on the number of changes of a computable approximation of a set, are left unrelativised.
 See \cite[Section~2.1]{Barmpalias.Miller.ea:12} for examples.
-It is customary to use the term ``$\+ C$ by $X$" for a partial relativisation of $\+ C$ to an oracle $X$; it is assumed to be understood from the context which constituents are relativised.
+It is customary to use the term ``$\+ C$ by $X$" for a partial relativisation of $\+ C$ to an oracle $X$; the constituents of the concept that are relativised are assumed to be understood from the context.
 Each of these two general notions was obtained by crystalising mathematical intuition that developed through series of works; the citations above merely point to some early places (known to us) where the notions were formulated.